 Favorite Traditional Dish – Tombet

-While I’ve already shared with you the details of the almuerzo culture in Valencia, some places we enjoyed this Spanish traditional late breakfast honestly stand out more than others.
+While I’ve already shared with you the details of the almuerzo culture in Valencia, some places where we enjoyed this Spanish traditional late breakfast honestly stand out more than others.

 So, there is this one very local and authentic restaurant – Casa Julian in the tiny Spanish village of La Barona (Castellon).
 This place is almost always completely full of local Spaniards.
 Here, they serve the most delicious homemade traditional Spanish food ever.
-You can try local delicatessen like rabo de toro, tombet de cordero, etc – head to my blog series Spanish food in the villages for more details.
+You can try local delicatessen like rabo de toro, tombet de cordero, etc – head to my blog series Spanish Food in the villages for more details.

 The last time I had tombet de cordero (a lamb stew) – it was simply melting in my mouth…